Be a Certified Facilities Manager: Certification and Career Information

-Facility managers are responsible for the management of supportive services in an organization, which can include duties such as the management of grounds, buildings and equipment as well as the planning and developmental stages of facilities.
+Facility managers are responsible for the supervision of support services in an organization, which can include duties such as the management of grounds, buildings and equipment as well as the planning and developmental stages of facilities.
 They also direct personnel involved in maintenance and development, keep records and handle mail distribution.
 These administrators must be available around the clock to deal with any situations that may arise.

-According to the U.S. Bureau of Labor Statistics (BLS), no formal education requirements exist to become a facilities manager, and certification is voluntary.
+No formal education requirements exist to become a facilities manager, and certification is voluntary.
 However, some positions may require a candidate to have a bachelor's degree in a relevant field.
 In order to become a Certified Facility Manager (CFM), which may give individuals an advantage in the job market, an individual needs to have work experience along with at least some postsecondary education.
-The amount of work experience varies based on the level of education completed.
-Earning the Certified Facility Manager certification may give individuals an advantage in the job market.
+The amount of work experience required varies with the level of education completed.
 The table below includes common requirements for facility managers:

 |Degree Level||No degree required, but a bachelor's may help with job prospects*|